return42/sphkerneldoc/linux_src_doc/kernel/sched/sched_h.rst

 The way cpufreq is currently arranged requires it to evaluate the CPU performance state (frequency/voltage) on a regular basis to prevent it from being stuck in a completely inadequate performance level for too long.
-That is not guaranteed to happen if the updates are only triggered from CFS, though, because they may not be coming in if RT or deadline tasks are active all the time (or there are RT and DL tasks only).
+That is not guaranteed to happen if the updates are only triggered from CFS and DL, though, because they may not be coming in if only RT tasks are active all the time (or there are RT tasks only).

-As a workaround for that issue, this function is called by the RT and DL sched classes to trigger extra cpufreq updates to prevent it from stalling, but that really is a band-aid.
-Going forward it should be replaced with solutions targeted more specifically at RT and DL tasks.
+As a workaround for that issue, this function is called periodically by the RT sched class to trigger extra cpufreq updates to prevent it from stalling, but that really is a band-aid.
+Going forward it should be replaced with solutions targeted more specifically at RT tasks.

 ..
 This file was automatic generated / don't edit.